BlenderZegarek/swietlib/README.md

 - **Brightness** control

 ### Compatibility with Boards
-Currently, the library is available and tested for **STM32F4** microcontrollers, but it may also be compatible with other STM32 microcontrollers.
+Currently, the library is tested on **STM32F4** and **STM32H7** microcontrollers, but there's a good chance it will be compatible with other STM32 microcontrollers.

 ### Compatibility with LEDs
 The library has been tested with **WS2815** and **WS2812** LEDs.
 It is highly likely to also work with **WS2813** and **WS2812B**, or similar variants.
 It might not work with **WS2811** LEDs.